 A study of Greek and Roman attitudes toward the question of private and public behavior, concentrating on such topics as the meaning of success, the use of power, the function of language in political life, the relationship between the individual and the state, and the role of the state in regulating behavior.
 Contemporary applications.
 Readings from Thucydides, Plato, Aristotle, Cicero, Sallust and Tacitus.
 Prerequisite, one course in Latin, Greek, classical studies, political theory, philosophy or consent of instructor.

 Cleopatra was a witness to and a shaper of the history of ancient Egypt and the late Roman Republic.
 To posterity the historical Cleopatra is an enigma, but her image in film, literature, art and popular culture is ever present.
 Through authors such as Horace, Plutarch, Shakespeare and George Bernard Shaw and through cinematic treatments from the 1940s-1970s, explores how the historical figure of Cleopatra became both the signifier and embodiment of sexual and racial politics across historical periods.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, one course in classical studies or Africana studies.
 (Same as Africana Studies 372 and Women's and Gender Studies 372.)
 Maximum enrollment, 20.

 A study of the history of ancient Egypt and of its interaction with other ancient African kingdoms, including Nubia, Kush and Punt.
 Examination of Egypt’s prehistory, language, social and gender relations, and cultural development.
 (Writing-intensive.)
 Prerequisite, One Classical Studies or Africana Studies course.
 (Same as Africana Studies 374.)
 Maximum enrollment, 20.